mxportocarrero/git-commands/README.md

 ***--global user.name*** sets this info globally but you can ignore it to make it local

+Aditionally you can use **git config --list** to check actual repository values

 ## Showing and removing remotes
 All remote repositories assigned to specific local repo